-We offer support (stipend, tuition and health) for up to 10 new full-time students each year.
-Our diverse and accomplished graduate students boast an average GPA of 3.5, and 33 percent of them are international students.
-Our graduates teach at colleges and high schools, enter top Ph.D. programs or join the workforce equipped with valuable knowledge.
+We offer support (stipend, tuition and health insurance) for up to 13 new full-time students each year.
+Our diverse and accomplished graduate students boast an incoming average GPA of 3.5, and 33 percent of them are international students.
+Our graduates teach at colleges and high schools, enter top Ph.D. programs or join the workforce equipped with superior language proficiency and cultural awareness.

 Mary Raudez, Instructor at Cleveland Community College

 "The small class size and accessible faculty made it possible to customize my graduate experience based on my unique background and interests."

 Jessie Feudale, Trade Operations Coordinator at PS International

 "The broad curriculum in literature, linguistics, culture and foreign language pedagogy, allowed me to engage in multiple disciplines that were of interest without having to narrow down coursework to a single concentration - a huge advantage of the program."

 "Opportunity, diversity and quality: these three words define my two-year program at NC State.
 The Masters Program offers a rich variety of courses that explore linguistics, literature and culture while providing its students with valuable teaching experiences.
 I came to NC State wondering what I would do with a degree and I left persuaded I would want to be a teacher and researcher."

 Graduate Students Think and Do More